bcgov/nr-architecture-patterns-library/patterns/docs/Source Code Repositories/GitHub Organization Administration/GitHub Organization Administration.md

 *   NRIDS will proceed with a Github Teams License for the BCGOV-NR tenancy [https://github.com/bcgov-nr](https://github.com/bcgov-nr)
 *   NRIDS Architecture will continue to engage with OCIOs Platform Services team on their negotiations with Github Enterprise.
-*   Currently, February 2024, there are <30 participants in the tenancy and include developers, vendors and internal staff of Team Epsilon, 1Team, DBAs, Application Deliveries, AOT and CGI.
+*   Currently, February 2024, there are less than 30 participants in the tenancy and include developers, vendors and internal staff of Team Epsilon, 1Team, DBAs, Application Deliveries, AOT and CGI.
 *   [https://github.com/pricing](https://github.com/pricing)

 Components of Github Organization Administration